wombleton/gitlaw-nz/acts/B/Births, Deaths, Marriages, and Relationships Registration Act 1995.md

     *   (b) as soon as is practicable after receiving a form under paragraph (a)(iii) or subsection (4), the registering officer of the Society of Friends or, as the case may require, the registering officer of the exempt religious body must give, send, or post it to a Registrar.

-    (2A) In subsection (2), **exempt religious body** has the same meaning as in [section 32A(5)][232] of the Marriage Act 1955\.
+    (2A) In subsection (2), **exempt religious body** has the same meaning as in [section 32A(5)][233] of the Marriage Act 1955\.

     (3) A person who solemnises a service marriage (other than a service marriage solemnised in a Commonwealth country, particulars of which have been recorded in that country in accordance with its laws) shall,---

     *   (a) forthwith after the solemnisation,---

-        *   (i) make and keep a record of information relating to the marriage on the form for the time being supplied with licences under [section 24][231] of the Marriage Act 1955, or in a form as nearly as possible in accordance with that form; and
+        *   (i) make and keep a record of information relating to the marriage on the form for the time being supplied with licences under [section 24][232] of the Marriage Act 1955, or in a form as nearly as possible in accordance with that form; and

-        *   (ii) ensure that the record and 2 copies of it are signed by the husband, the wife, the person, and 2 witnesses to the solemnisation; and
+        *   (ii) ensure that the record and 2 copies of it are signed by each spouse, the person, and 2 witnesses to the solemnisation; and

         *   (iii) give one copy to the parties; and